Mitch Lyons – Functional Therapy Helped to Avoid Three Surgeries

-Carol Tiffany – 63 Years Old, Deconditioned With Lack of Motivation
+Carol Tiffany – Deconditioned and Lack of Motivation

 I have been working with Lenny Levin for the past six months.
 During the sessions he has been sensitive to my specific physical issues and adjusts the exercises accordingly or comes up with alternatives.
 I really appreciate that thoughtfulness.
 He is also a great cheerleader/motivator which often makes me push myself when I am feeling frustrated that I can’t do something.
 And that’s just what I need.

 I believe in the philosophy of functional training and especially its merits for an aging population (I’m 64).
 I haven’t turned into a runner (and don’t really want to) but I am more cognizant about how to walk right.
 I hope that the club continues to offer this type of training because it rounds out your PT offerings.

 Wendy Frankenstein – Reached Physical and Mental Plateau After Years of Regular Exercise